 In the 1970s, Dr. Sider played a key role in the drafting of the historic Chicago Declaration, which helped set the direction for evangelicals concerned about the Bible's social implications.
-He is the founder and President of Evangelicals for Social Action (ESA), which for more than three decades has provided an organizational outlet for Christians committed to holistic ministry.
-ESA is a part of the Sider Center on Ministry and Public Policy at Palmer Seminary.
+He is the founder and President Emeritis of Evangelicals for Social Action (ESA), which for more than three decades has provided an organizational outlet for Christians committed to holistic ministry.
+ESA is a program of the Sider Center at Palmer Seminary.

 An ordained minister in the Mennonite and Brethren in Christ Churches, Ron has lectured at numerous educational institutions, including Yale, Harvard, Princeton, and Oxford.